kawatapw/Kawata-Switcher/README.md

-## Warning, Outdated!
+# Warning, Outdated!

+To connect, please refer to this page: https://kawata.pw/doc/connection_guide

-If you wish to continue this simply fork and have fun.
+If you wish to continue this, simply fork it and have fun.

 # Gatari-Switcher
 English version